-It was true then and it is still true today.
-Over the years I have made art in all sorts of media, in all sorts of waysoil painting and graphite drawing, watercolor and charcoal, and most recently acrylic painting and ceramic sculpture.
-My style changes according to the limits and possibilities of the medium.
-When learning a new medium Ive always been interested in skill-building, and have risen to certain challenges that take me in many directions.
+Over the years I have made art in many ways in many kinds of mediaoil painting and graphite drawing, watercolor and charcoal, and most recently acrylic painting and ceramic sculpture.
+I change according to the limits and possibilities of the medium, and, being always interested in skill-building, I have stepped up to certain challenges that take me in unfamiliar directions.

 Recently I have been making fantasy landscapes based loosely on science fiction and the American Westspaces empty and eternal, a product of the human mind, but also a realm beyond it.

 Im very excited to discover ceramic sculpture.
 Ive been doing a series of small figures that express movement, gesture or tension.
 Like some of my paintings, these figures evoke plant, rock and human forms.
 Ceramics has enabled me to see the human head in a whole new way.
 After so many years of drawing, I thought I understood the head pretty well; but tackling it in 3D is both humbling and exhilarating.
 I never knew there was so much to know.